lionelmace/ibmcloud-labs/Lab Docker.md

   bx ic run -d -p 80:80 --name webserver registry.eu-gb.bluemix.net/<YOUR_NAMESPACE>/nginx:latest
   ```

+# Step 4 - Attach an IP to your container

 1. List running containers on Bluemix.
 Not the ID of the running NGINX container.
   ```
   bx ic ps